macsleep/gamepad/docs/Testing.md

 Be aware that depending on the firmware the XM receiver sends the **R**adio **S**ignal **S**trength **I**ndicator (RSSI) in channel 16 to the Teensy.
 Because of this the last button (B7) is "on".

+Right now the gamepad is configured to work with the D16 XM receiver (16 channels).
+In the future there might be 24 or even 32 channel receivers.
+If you would like to adjust the gamepad firmware to a receiver like that take a look at the CH_BUFFER_OCTETS macro in the SBus.h file.
+I'm not sure if the timing will work but the buffer sizes should adjust accordingly.

 The Teensy needs to run with 5 Volts to be a full speed USB device.
 Also the FrSky XM receiver needs the 5 Volts to operate (output of the sbus signal is 3.3 Volts though).
 Total power consumption should be around 50 mA at 5 Volts (30 mA for the Teensy and 20 mA for the XM receiver).

 Memory usage currently does not seem to be an issue.
 It might even be possible to fit this firmware into an atmega8u2 (8k flash, 512 bytes RAM):